pradyunsg/dotfiles/README.md

 ![Preview Image](./docs/README-image.png)

-> NOTE
-> The prompt I use is currently not accessible to everyone.
-> I'm currently working on improving it to a state where I'm comfortable
-> releasing it in.
-Plus, it's slooow today. :)

 ## Installation

-The current approach is a little wierd.
-You need to have Python 3.4+ environment with `click > 6` and `PyYAML` installed.
+This is a manual step currently.

+1. Set up Python 3.4+ on the system.
+2. Create a virtual environment for housing dotfiles-related dependencies and activate it.
+3. Run `python manage sync` to create the required symlinks.
+4. (WIP) Run `python manage check` to see what more needs to be done to fully configure the system.

 ## Customization

 You can do customization using `.local` files:

 - `~/.gitconfig.local`
   - This is sourced before any other files from this folder.
 - `~/.zshrc.local`
   - This is sourced before any other files from this folder.

 These `.local` files can be used to add a few personal stuff without the need to fork this entire repository, or to add commands you don’t want to commit to